Delenn517/Dreamgrove-Musings/readme.md

 Here, we provide a list of helpful macros.
 These macros are not _required_, but using them may elevate your gameplay. (_Note:_ These macros are not set in stone.
 Customize them as you see fit!)

-**Tie Lunar Inspiration !Moonfire! and !391528|Convoke! to one keybind:**
+**Tie Lunar Inspiration !Moonfire! and !391528|Convoke the Spirits! to one keybind:**

 ```
 #showtooltip
 /cast [known: Lunar Inspiration] Moonfire; [known: Convoke the Spirits] Convoke the Spirits
 ```
-This macro helps save a keybind, as there are no talent builds that play both Lunar Inspiration !Moonfire! and !391528|Convoke! at the same time.
+This macro helps save a keybind, as there are no talent builds that play both Lunar Inspiration !Moonfire! and !391528|Convoke the Spirits! at the same time.

 **Cast Ursol's Vortex at your cursor location (@cursor macro):**